MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Repository resource

 If your pipeline has [templates in another repository](process/templates.md#using-other-repositories), you must let the system know about that repository.
-The `repository` resource lets you specify an external repository.
+A repository resource as specified by the `repository` keyword lets you specify an external repository.

 # [Schema](#tab/schema)